 \subsection{Classification Consistency}

 In this subsection, we establish the classification consistency of C-Lasso when there is a latent structure.
 To evaluate the classification accuracy, we define two events which are analogous to Type I and Type II errors in hypothesis testing, respectively.
-The false exclusion $\widetilde{E}_{knG,g}$ indicates a group $g$ of its true cluster identity $C_{k0}$ is assigned into a wrong cluster, and the false inclusion $\widetilde{F}_{knG,g}$ implies that a group $g$ is mistakenly assigned to $\widetilde{C}_k$.
+The false exclusion $\widetilde{E}_{knG,g}$ indicates that a group $g$ with its true cluster identity $C_{k0}$ is assigned to a wrong cluster, and the false inclusion $\widetilde{F}_{knG,g}$ implies that a group $g$ is mistakenly assigned to $\widetilde{C}_k$.
 Let

 and